sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

     --var name1=value1   --var name2=value2    --var name3=value3

-In the Workflow, these variables can be used with $name1    $name2.
+In the workflow, these variables can be used with $name1    $name2.
-Specific Nodes make use of the variables by substituting $name with the value provided for the name.
+Specific nodes make use of the variables by substituting $name with the value provided for the name.

 For running the workflow in Debug Mode, add the following parameters::